intersong/Fthr-proteomics/README.md

 ### 3.  fthr_msstats.rmd

 This R markdown script parses MaqQuant output file "modificationSpecificPeptides.txt", as well as files for COG assignments and gene name mappings.
+Used to generate figures S14 and S15, as well as suppementary data tables.
 It prints the following:

-- a) histograms of estimated FThr incorporation for peptides with at least one FThr-containing PSM across all datasets, conditioned by strain (WT or p0564 KO)
+- Histograms of estimated FThr incorporation for peptides with at least one FThr-containing PSM across all datasets, conditioned by strain (WT or p0564 KO)
-- b) supplementary data tables, which contain measures or which peptides/proteins contain more/less FTHr than expected in the p0564 datasets
+- Supplementary data tables, which contain measures or which peptides/proteins contain more/less FTHr than expected in the p0564 datasets
-- c) COG group assignments of FThr-modified proteins and all proteins.
+- COG group assignments of FThr-modified proteins and all proteins.

 Again, all file paths are hard-coded.